 Damages in a Hotel Accident

 What types of damages can you expect to receive if you file a hotel accident claim and win your case?
-Damages typically include both economic and non-economic damages, which are both types of compensatory damages.
+Damages typically include economic and non-economic damages, which are both compensatory damages.
 Those types of damages can compensate you for a wide range of losses, including but not limited to the following:

 - Medical expenses.

 - Lost wages.

 Contact an Illinois Injury Attorney Today